 Skip to main content

-NHS England (NHSE) have established the NOA to bring together comparable data from across the different types of adult and children’s Weight Management Services (WMS) across England to drive improvement in care for the benefit of those living with overweight and obesity.
+NHS England (NHSE) have established the NOA to bring together comparable data from across the different types of Weight Management Services (WMS) across England to drive improvement in care for the benefit of those living with overweight and obesity.

 The Community Services Dataset